-- Fulfillment of General Admission Requirements. - A minimum score of 580 on the paper-based TOEFL exam, 237 on the computer-based TOEFL exam, or 92 on the internet-based TOEFL exam (for international students whose native language is not English).
+- Fulfillment of General Admission Requirements and any program-specific admission requirements. - A minimum TOEFL score within the last two years of: 537 on the paper-based exam, 237 on the computer-based exam, 6.5 on the IELTS exam, or 75 on the internet-based -iBT exam, or the successful completion of the Northwest University CELE program (for international students whose native language is not English).